Arthrogryposis, Distal, Type 8 (DA8)

 Mutations to the CHRNG gene are responsible for causing the syndrome.
 It is mainly inherited in an autosomal recessive pattern.

 Autosomal recessive inheritance means an affected individual receives one copy of a mutated gene from each of their parents, giving them two copies of a mutated gene.
-Parents, who carry only one copy of the gene mutation will not generally show any symptoms, but have a 25% chance of passing the copies of the gene mutations onto each of their children.
+Parents, who carry only one copy of the gene mutation will not generally show any symptoms but have a 25% chance of passing the copies of the gene mutations onto each of their children.

 What are the main symptoms of Arthrogryposis, Distal, Type 8?

-Two major symptoms usually present before birth: webbing of the skin between the joints, and a lack of muscle movement.
+Two major symptoms usually present before birth: webbing of the skin between the joints and a lack of muscle movement.

-Unique facial features of the syndrome include a small jaw, long philtrum, downward slanting eyes, epicanthal folds, drooping eyelids, low set ears and a cleft palate.
+Unique facial features of the syndrome include a small jaw, long philtrum, downward slanting eyes, epicanthal folds, drooping eyelids, low-set ears, and a cleft palate.

-The condition also presents with a small stature, defects in the vertebrae, contractures of the joints, webbing of the neck, permanently bent fingers, webbing between the fingers and club feet.
+The condition also presents with a small stature, defects in the vertebrae, contractures of the joints, webbing of the neck, permanently bent fingers, and webbing between the fingers and club feet.

-Curvature of the spine and skeletal anomalies are also common.
+The curvature of the spine and skeletal anomalies are also common.
 All of these physical features may also affect movement.

 Possible clinical traits/features: